 Timothy joined Watsi on November 10th, 2014.
 Two years ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timothy's most recent donation supported Naing, a 27-year-old man from Burma, to fund life-saving heart surgery.
+Timothy's most recent donation supported Ann, a determined and resilient 16-year-old student from Kenya, to fund surgery to heal her hand.

 Timothy has funded healthcare for 102 patients in 12 countries.